 Years ago, my girlfriend invited me to take a class with some of her mom friends.
 It was a wonderful way to connect with other moms and meet new people.
 The only prerequisite was to bring my favorite coffee cup.

 Most of my coffee cups were plain.
-I wasn’t very excited about my choices, but I had some time.
-It must have been around a holiday because shortly after my quest to find a cup my cousin gave me one.
-This coffee cup was unique and quirky and I loved it.
-It was covered in a greenish-blue sketch of flowers with an off center and crooked red ‘S’ for my name.
-It was small, you could see the pottery rings inside and the handle was even a bit off center.
+I wasn’t very excited about my choices, but I had some time to find one I liked.
+It must have been around a holiday because shortly after that my cousin gifted me one.
+It was unique and quirky, and I loved it.
+Covered in a greenish-blue sketch of flowers, it had an off-center and crooked red “S” for my name.
+It was small, you could see the pottery rings inside, and the handle was a bit off center.
 It was perfectly imperfect.
-Check it off my list; I had found my cup.
+I had found my cup.

-On this particular day I chose to pour my coffee into a red solo cup.
-I drove my daughter to school, parked my car, grabbed my coffee and walked my daughter inside.
-I smiled and waved at teachers, friends and students while holding and sipping my coffee filled red solo cup.
-I met up with a friend in the parking lot and she quickly quipped, “How’s that early morning beer?”
-She laughed and I looked at my cup in amazement.
-It never dawned on me that people might assume my red solo cup was filled with beer.
+On this particular day, I chose to pour my coffee into a red Solo Cup.
+I drove my daughter to school, parked my car, grabbed my coffee, and walked my daughter inside.
+I smiled and waved at teachers, friends, and students while holding and sipping my coffee-filled red Solo Cup.
+I met up with a friend in the parking lot, and she quickly quipped, “How’s that early morning beer?”
+She laughed, and I looked at my cup in amazement.
+It never dawned on me that people might assume my cup was filled with beer.

 As I drove home, I went back to the coffee cup metaphor from my class years before.
 If our cup represents our body, what we put inside our cup represents who we truly are: our insecurities and struggles, our beliefs and values, what we love.
 But just like my red Solo Cup, we often make assumptions about other people based on what we see or what we hear.
 We rarely take the time to find out if our assumptions are true.
 Almost instantly I began wondering how my coffee cup metaphor was affecting my role as a mom.
 Was I looking inside my children’s cups or was I assuming I knew what was inside?